MyEtherWallet/knowledge-base-v3/src/content/gas/I-cant-withdraw-them-from-your-site-less-than-minimum.md

 {
 "title"       : "Do you have a minimum requirement to transfer out of MyEtherWallet?", "sort"        : "8",
-"category"    : "Gas and TX Fees",
+"category"    : "Gas & Transaction Fees",
-"description" : "Gas and TX Fees"
+"description" : "Gas & Transaction Fees"
 }

 ---%